-- Applied Language Studies

-- Education
+- · Criminology and Criminal Justice

 - Psychology

 - Social Sciences

 You complete a research methods paper and advanced papers relevant to your discipline.
-The theoretical papers are from the Master of Arts and the Master of Education.
+The theoretical papers are from the Master of Arts.
 You also undertake a supervised research dissertation.

 Career opportunities

 Graduates will be well placed for employment in areas that require sound analytical and critical thinking skills, and research skills at a more advanced level than bachelor's degree.
 These include: